Home Warranty Electrical Coverage: What's Covered and What's Not

 • Aluminum wiring and knob-and-tube systems

-Damage caused by power surges, lightning strikes, or utility grid fluctuations is not covered by home warranties.
-This type of damage is considered a sudden event — not normal wear — and falls under your homeowners insurance policy instead.
+Damage caused by power surges, lightning, or utility grid fluctuations is generally not covered by home warranties because warranties only cover normal wear and tear, not external events.
+This type of damage falls under your homeowners insurance policy instead.

 If your electrical system was installed or modified in a way that violates local building codes, your warranty claim will be denied.
-This includes DIY wiring jobs, unpermitted work, and installations that don't meet current NEC (National Electrical Code) standards.
+A claim can also be denied if the appliance or system was not installed correctly or if the installation violates local building codes, even if the installation was completed by a professional.
+This includes DIY wiring jobs, unpermitted work, and installations that do not meet current NEC standards.

 Exterior Wiring

 Wiring running to detached garages, sheds, outbuildings, or along the exterior of your home is typically excluded.
-Home warranties only cover components within the main home structure.
+External or detached-structure electrical panels, exterior wiring, motors, panel boxes, or dial boxes outside the main foundation are excluded across 2026 contracts unless a rider is purchased.

 Homes with aluminum wiring or knob-and-tube wiring generally cannot obtain standard home warranty electrical coverage.
-These systems are considered pre-existing hazards and high-risk configurations that require major rewiring — a project that falls outside any home warranty's scope.
+Whole-home rewiring is one of the most expensive electrical undertakings, particularly in older homes with aluminum or knob-and-tube wiring, and these major projects are almost always excluded from coverage.
 If your home has aluminum wiring, your best path is to remediate the wiring first, then seek coverage.
 Learn more about home warranties for old homes to understand your options.

 Aluminum Wiring Warning

 If your home was built between 1965 and 1973, it may have aluminum branch circuit wiring.
-This is a known fire risk and most home warranty companies will exclude all electrical coverage for these homes.
-Have a licensed electrician inspect and remediate before applying for warranty coverage.
+This is a known fire risk, and most home warranty companies will exclude all electrical coverage for these homes.
+Have a licensed electrician inspect and remediate (using AlumiConn or COPALUM connectors) before applying for warranty coverage.

 Smart Savings Made Simple!